ksoze84/usefun/README.md

 ### Rules

-* All functions you define in the Fun.setState collection call a state update.
+* All functions you define in the Fun.set collection call a state update.
 If you want to define a "read only" function, declare it in the **Fun.noSet** collection.
 If you need a function that is not deterministic on set or not set the state, use the [cancelFun](#cancel-a-state-update--cancelfun) function.
 * Values must change to trigger re-renders.
 You should create new objects or arrays if you want to change their properties or elements.
 * You can return anything in the state function, but arrays will mix up the types (union) of all the elements for each element, so **avoid arrays**, or use [ ... ] **as const** if you are using Typescript.
 * Keep in mind that Fun.useState collection is mutated when hit a hook, changing its functions to call an update after its execution.